Tag Archives: opportunity

 – Students who come from low-income families are 7 times more likely to drop out of school than those from families with higher incomes

-What Children Incorporated does to support children’s education
+What Children Incorporated does to help alleviate childhood poverty

-Children Incorporated provides resources to children in need in the United States and abroad because we passionately believe that children everywhere deserve education, hope, and opportunity.
-Through our sponsorship program, we provide basic necessities such as food, clothing, healthcare, and educational support to children living in poverty.
+Children Incorporated provides basic necessities such as food, clothing, healthcare, and educational support to children living in poverty in the U.S. and abroad.
 These essentials, so often taken for granted, are vital to a child’s growth and success in school.
+Each year, we give thousands of impoverished children all over the world a chance at a better life.

 How you can help

 Our policy has always been to consider the needs of each sponsored child on an individual basis.
-We work closely with our volunteer coordinators at our project sites, who are familiar with each individual circumstance and the needs of every child in their care.
-Sponsorship donations are sent to our projects – orphanages, homes, community centers, and schools – at the beginning of each month in the form of subsidy stipends.
+We work closely with our volunteer coordinators at our project sites, who are familiar with each individual circumstance, and the needs of every child in their care.
+Sponsorship donations are sent to our sites – orphanages, homes, community centers, and schools – at the beginning of each month in the form of subsidy stipends.
 Our on-site volunteer coordinators use these funds to purchase basic and education-related items for children in our program, to ensure that they have what they need to do their very best and succeed in school.

 You can also help children in need by donating to one of our special funds.
 Our special funds offer a variety of giving options for sponsors who wish to further their support, as well as for donors who wish to make a difference without making a commitment.